lineality/production_data_science_workflow/README.md

 #### production_data_science_workflow

 # Navigating Production Data-Science Workflow in Agile Teams
+2026.07.15 Geoffrey Gordon Ashbrook

 ## Novel Aspects of Data-Science Workflow

-Cross functional teams and leadership who are accustomed to frontend, backend, and other software engineering (often with standard Agile-like routines) frequently find it difficult quicly include Data Science into their habitually-familiar norms.
-Conceptually the changes may seem easy, but there is a powerful momentum in the psychology of perception to have the illusion of a flexible, adaptable, generalizable STEM understanding while behavior suggests a rigid and reactionary cargo-cult of unexamined retro-active rationalization of what has been done.
+Cross functional teams and leadership who are accustomed to frontend, backend, and other software engineering (often with standard Agile-like routines) frequently find it difficult to quickly include Data Science into their habitually-familiar norms.

 While both Agile-Software-Development and Data-Science are within STEM more broadly, Data Science projects typically have workflows that differ in important ways from standard front-end or backend work.
 The goal here is not to go into all the specific steps and details of model-making workflows (those can fit within one broader area below), the goal here is to outline at a higher level some of the 'invisible' unanticipated aspects of Data Science workflow that most often cause preventable issues in workplace projects (and so also could be better covered in educational programs).